We warmly invite you to the exhibition launch on Thursday 20 Nov, 6:30-8pm with

 Directors: Clive Adams, Daro Montag

-Staff: Gemma Baal, manager, Sally Lai, residency coordinator, Martyn Windsor, intern
+Staff: Gemma Baal, manager, Sally Lai, residency coordinator, Martyn Windsor, exhibition coordinator

 Advisory Panel: Tristram Besterman, chair, Phil Collins, Charlotte Rathbone, Jem Southam, Peter Young, Rick Bond, Dave Pritchard, Emma Rothwell, Henrietta Vercoe, William Lana

 CCANW is pleased to acknowledge support for its 2013-14 development programme from Arts Council England, Devon County Council, South West Water and The University of Exeter